-- Defining conduct that constitutes prohibited sexual harassment and sexual violence under the relevant laws; - Providing clear guidelines for students and employees on how to report incidents of sexual harassment and sexual violence and a commitment that a complainants' privacy will be maintained to the greatest extent possible; - Promptly and accurately responding to and investigating allegations of sexual harassment and sexual violence under a predictable, fair grievance process that provides due process protections to alleged victims and alleged perpetrators of sexual harassment and sexual violence, and effectively implementing remedies for victims; - Referring incidents to law enforcement and for disciplinary action when appropriate, and acting to investigate and address any allegations of retaliation; - Providing ongoing assistance and supportive measures to students and employees who are involved in complaints of sexual harassment and sexual violence, including both complainants and respondents, such as providing information regarding where and how to obtain supportive services both on and off-campus, as well as their rights under federal law, state law and Mercy policy, including filing a complaint with the College as well as with external agencies; - Providing awareness and prevention information on sexual harassment and sexual violence, and widely disseminating this policy, as well as the Mercy College Student Bill of Rights, disseminating information on resources available both on campus and locally, and implementing training and educational programs on sexual harassment and sexual violence to College constituencies; and - Gathering and analyzing information and data that will be reviewed in order to improve safety, reporting, responsiveness and the resolution of incidents at Mercy College.
+- Defining conduct that constitutes prohibited sexual harassment and sexual violence under the relevant laws and regulations, including federal Title IX, New York State Education Law Article 129B, and New York State Human Rights Law; - Providing clear guidelines for students and employees on how to report incidents of sexual harassment and sexual violence and a commitment that a complainants' privacy will be maintained to the greatest extent possible; - Promptly and accurately responding to and investigating allegations of sexual harassment and sexual violence under a predictable, fair grievance process that provides due process protections to alleged victims and alleged perpetrators of sexual harassment and sexual violence, and effectively implementing remedies for victims; - Referring incidents to law enforcement and for disciplinary action when appropriate, and acting to investigate and address any allegations of retaliation; - Providing ongoing assistance and supportive measures to students and employees who are involved in complaints of sexual harassment and sexual violence, including both complainants and respondents, such as providing information regarding where and how to obtain supportive services both on and off-campus, as well as their rights under federal law, state law and Mercy policy, including filing a complaint with the College as well as with external agencies; - Providing awareness and prevention information on sexual harassment and sexual violence, and widely disseminating this policy, as well as the Mercy College Student Bill of Rights, disseminating information on resources available both on campus and locally, and implementing training and educational programs on sexual harassment and sexual violence to all College constituencies; and - Gathering and analyzing information and data that will be reviewed in order to improve safety, reporting, responsiveness and the resolution of incidents at Mercy College.

-Throughout this Policy, rights afforded and responses by the College will vary depending on whether the complainant is a student or employee, and whether conduct falls squarely under the federal Title IX regulations or not, as a result of the intersection of the various federal, state laws and local laws relating to sexual harassment and sexual violence, including but not limited to: federal laws such as Title IX, Title VII and the Clery Act/Violence Against Women Reauthorization Act of 2013 ("VAWA"); and state laws including Article 129A and 129B of the New York State Education Law, as well as the New York State, New York City and Westchester County Human Rights Laws.
+Throughout this Policy, rights afforded and responses by the College will vary depending on whether the complainant is a student or employee, and whether conduct falls under the federal Title IX law and regulations and if not, then under which other federal, state laws and local laws relating to sexual harassment and sexual violence, including but not limited to: Title VII of the Civil Rights Act, Article 129A and 129B of the New York State Education Law, or the New York State, New York City and Westchester County Human Rights Laws.
 The College will make every effort to make clear the policies as it pertains to each area, but in the event of confusion, please contact Mercy's Title IX Coordinator for clarification.